Language Mixers IV: Text Compression and Memory Models

 memory decoder performances

 There is some expected behavior here: the embedding-augmented models begin training with higher loss (the result of the offset required for storage of the 64 floats in the embedding vector) but then approach or pass the purely causal model’s loss (or equivalently its bpb compression of the input).
+We can see this most clearly by observing the difference between embedding-augmented and plain causal model at a given step or causal model loss value as shown in the following figure.
+As we expect for the embedding to allow a model to circumvent the difficulty of learning a corpus with a certain amount of language-intrinsic source entropy, we would expect for the embedding to be less useful early in training when this source entropy is a small part of the total model’s cross-entropy loss with respect to the text corpus.

 It is somewhat less expected that the masked mixer decoder appears to be able to learn to use the information present in the embedding more efficiently than the transformer decoder, a pattern that is particularly apparent later in training.
 As the transformer encoder -> transformer decoder model exhibits the same tendancy, this could result from an alignment between encoder and decoder with respect to architecture.